 Choose a range of law schools to which to apply.
 Some should match your qualifications well.
 A few should be reaches or a little bit beyond your qualifications (dream schools).
 The final set of schools should be safety schools, or those whose qualifications you exceed.

 Prepare to write a stellar essay.

-Know yourself, your strengths and weaknesses, before you write your personal statement (admissions essay).
-Line up faculty and peers who can read and provide constructive feedback on your personal statement.
+Know yourself, your strengths and weaknesses, before you write your law school admissions essay.
+Line up faculty and peers who can read and provide constructive feedback on your admissions essay.